takumishibaike/takumishibaike.github.io/_pages/resources.md

 redirect_from:
 ---

-I provide links to the resources that *might* help coursework and research.
+Here, I provide links to the resources that *might* help coursework and research.

 ## PoliSci stuff (very broadly)
-- [Prisoner's Dilemma](https://www.youtube.com/watch?v=7FbkwrhW_0I){:target="_blank"}: Why is "defection" a dominant strategy?
+- [Prisoner's Dilemma](https://www.npr.org/sections/money/2012/04/25/151378032/game-theory-explained-with-golden-balls){:target="_blank"}: Why is "defection" a dominant strategy?
 - [Trust and Game Theory](http://ncase.me/trust/){:target="_blank"}: How can we overcome the prisoner's dilemma?
 - [Segregation](http://ncase.me/polygons/){:target="_blank"}: How does segregation happen?
 - [Zipf's Law in Natural Language](https://youtu.be/fCn8zs912OE){:target="_blank"}: Which word appears most frequently and why?